CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experimental Details

-We process images at their native resolution using the Qwen 2.5-VL.
-Note that Qwen 2.5-VL's visual encoder applies pixel unshuffling, reducing the number of visual tokens by a factor of 4: For instance, a $896^2$ image yields 1024 image tokens, while a $448^2$ frame yields 256.
+We process images at their native resolution using Qwen 2.5-VL's visual encoder.
+During training, we use image resolution up to $952^2$ pixels.
+Note that the encoder applies pixel unshuffling, reducing the number of visual tokens by a factor of 4.
+For instance, a $952^2$ image yields 1156 image tokens, while a $504^2$ frame yields 324.

-During training, we use image resolution up to $896^2$ pixels ($672^2$ when training with full token insertion due to memory constraints), and up to $448^2$ pixels for video frames, to compensante for the higher number of images.

-\myparagraph{Video data.} In LLaVA-Video-178K, videos are up to 3 minutes long; we sample frames at 2 fps, except for clips shorter than 10\,s, for which we uniformly sample 20 frames.
+\myparagraph{Video training data.} LLaVA-Video-178K~\citep{zhang2024llavavid178k} is a video instruction-tuning dataset comprising 1.3M question–answer pairs over 178K videos of up to 3 minutes, annotated with open-ended and multiple-choice questions generated using GPT-4o and human input.
+In practice, we sample frames at 2 fps, except for clips shorter than 10\,s, for which we uniformly sample 20 frames.
+We process frames at lower resolutions than for single images ($504^2$ pixels), to compensate for the higher number of images.

-\myparagraph{Training schedule.} Training is performed on 64 NVIDIA H100 GPUs with 2 gradient accumulation steps.
-Our VLM training starting from Helium1-2B takes 3 days, and our adaptation of Qwen2.5-VL-3B takes 2 days for the image-only training stage, and 1 day for image-video training.

-Each GPU processes either a sequence of image samples (with multimodal sequence packing, as described in \hyperref[sec:efficient-training]{Section \ref{sec:efficient-training}}) or a single video sample.
+\myparagraph{Training schedule.} Training is performed on 64 NVIDIA H100 GPUs with a batch size of 128 for all \CA models (batch size 64 and 2 gradient accumulation steps).
+For token insertion, the feasible sequence length per device is smaller due to higher memory constraints.
+We thus trade-off shorter sequence lengths (half shorter) with a higher batch size (4 gradient accumulatio steps insteas of 2) to maintain a total sequence length similar to that of CA models.
+Our CA training starting from Helium1-2B takes 25 hours (40k steps), while our adaptation of Qwen2.5-VL-3B takes 16 hours for the image-only training stage (25k steps), and 26 hours for image-video training (15k steps).
+Training our Insertion$_\text{He-2B}$ model takes 24 hours (40k steps, 4 accumulation steps).
+Each GPU processes either a sequence of image samples (with multimodal sequence packing, as described in \hcref{sec:efficient-impl} or a single video sample.
 More specifically, for each batch, we sample either a packed image sequence consisting of multiple question-answer pairs from the image training data (see above) or a single video sample, at a ratio 3:1 (image:video).
 The packed image sequence is limited by a maximum number of text and image tokens, specified in \hyperref[tab:supp-config]{Table~\ref{tab:supp-config}}, which also reports the trained parameters for each training stage.